asharma-gh/ZippyFS/README.md

 # zipfs
 toy file system using libzip and fuse
 Allows users to mount a zip archive and read/write stuff
- - for networked + distributed version goto branch: distfs
- - for unstable but exciting and faster distributed version goto branch: nozippyfs
+(branch distfs) -> networked and distributed file system using zip files (branch nozippyfs) -> faster and more efficient version of distfs in development

 How to use:
 ./file-system -f -s empty-folder-name zip-file